Issac-Lopez/cs-3150-projects/project-1/README.md

-- This project was created using [https://colab.research.google.com/](Google Colab).
+- This project was created using [Google Colab](https://colab.research.google.com/).
-- You can use view my project in Colab [https://colab.research.google.com/drive/1I-fsfalshe-hYstXF4KT7LjA2EXckWPG?usp=sharing](here).
+- You can use view my project in Colab [here](https://colab.research.google.com/drive/1I-fsfalshe-hYstXF4KT7LjA2EXckWPG?usp=sharing).
 ## 1. **Read Image**
 #### 1.1.
 Mount Drive
 > Use `cp -r` following the file path in drive to portrait image location then saving the image in to a **mydata** directory created in colab.